-For each of the three months ended March 31, 2011 and 2010, we accrued, but did not pay, an aggregate of \$0.3 million and \$0.8 million, respectively, in dividends on our Series B Preferred Stock.
-We have never declared or paid cash dividends on our common stock and do not currently intend to pay cash dividends on our common stock in the foreseeable future.
-We currently anticipate that we will retain any earnings for use in the continued development of our business.
-In addition, the holders of our outstanding Series B Preferred Stock are entitled to dividends of 7% per annum, payable quarterly, none of which have been paid for the years ended December 31, 2010 and 2009, for the three months ended March 31, 2011 or thereafter through the filing of this report.
+For each of the three months ended June 30, 2011 and 2010, we accrued, but did not pay, an aggregate of \$0.3 million and \$0.6 million, and for each of the six months ended June 30, 2011, and 2010, we accrued but did not pay, an aggregate of \$0.8 million and \$1.6 million, respectively, in dividends on our Series B Preferred Stock.
+The holders of our outstanding Series B Preferred Stock are entitled to dividends of 7% per annum, payable quarterly, none of which have been paid for the years ended December 31, 2010 and 2009, for the three and six months ended June 30, 2011 or thereafter through the filing of this report.
 Accumulated and unpaid dividends in respect of our Series B Preferred Stock must be paid prior to the payment of any dividends in respect of our common stock.